Smartbook: Toshiba AC100

 In Japan, was sold as "Dynabook AZ".

 Genesi Efika MX

 The Genesi company announced an MX Smartbook as part of their Efika line in August 2010.

 It was originally priced at US$349, and some reviewers questioned if it was small enough to fit this definition.
 It is ostensibly a derivative of the above-mentioned Pegatron design.

 Others

 In September 2009, Foxconn announced it is working on smartbook development.

 In November 2009, a Quanta Computer pre-production Snapdragon powered sample smartbook device that ran Android was unveiled.
-Companies like Acer Inc. planned to release a smartbook, but due to the popularity of tablets, MacBook Air and Ultrabooks, plans were scrapped.
+Companies like Acer Inc. planned to release a smartbook, but due to the popularity of the iPad and the MacBook Air, plans were scrapped.